ROBOTIS-GIT/emanual/docs/en/software/opencm_ide/getting_started.md

 }
 ```

-If the change in ID number successfully finishes the Dynamixel’s LED will blink.
+If the change in ID number successfully finishes DYNAMIXEL’s LED will blink.

 ### Let us change the Baud Rate to 57600 bps.
-The communication speed of the Dynamixel can be changed by using the Baud rate in address number 4.
+The communication speed of DYNAMIXEL can be changed by using the Baud rate in address number 4.
 Similar to change the ID number we will use the writByte() method.
-If we utilize the Dynamixel speed computation of 57,600bps then the index value comes out as 34.
-For the Dynamixel 2.0 protocol please refer to the new Baud rate table - for 57600bps the index value will be 1.
+If we utilize DYNAMIXEL speed computation of 57,600bps then the index value comes out as 34.
+For DYNAMIXEL 2.0 protocol please refer to the new Baud rate table - for 57600bps the index value will be 1.

 ![](/assets/images/sw/opencm_ide/opencm_ide_119.png)